microsoft/ApplicationInsights-Profiler-AspNetCore/examples/EnableServiceProfilerCLR2_1/README.md

 dotnet new mvc -n AppInsightsProfilerExample
 ```

-## Reference Applicaiton Insights SDK
+## Reference Application Insights SDK
-Due to a recent CLR image change, adding reference to Application Insights SDK manually is required.
+Due to a recent CLR image change, adding a reference to Application Insights SDK manually is required.
 We are looking into removing this step later.
+For now, adding the package by:
 ```
 dotnet add package Microsoft.ApplicationInsights.AspNetCore
 ```